kaimi-io/web-fuzz-wordlists/README.md

 ## License
 Common Web Managers Fuzz Wordlists © 2019-2021 by Kaimi (Sergey Belov) - https://kaimi.io

 You should have received a copy of the MIT License along with Common Web Managers Fuzz Wordlists.
-If not, see [MIT License](LICENSE)
+If not, see [MIT License](LICENSE).